codellage/devart-template/project_posts/2014-02-25-The-Proposal.md

-The proposal is to generate all the images in the universe (of 9x9).
+The proposal is to generate all the images in the universe (of 9x9 and 1 bit).
 Each image will be generated intentionally for that specific viewer with the only purpose of completing all the possible combinations, making the viewer part of the installation by becoming "owner" of that combinations.